ipavlic/apex-fp/website/docs/api/function/IncompleteFieldsMatch.md

-# IncompleteFieldsMatch
+# IncompleteMatchFields

-`IncompleteFieldsMatch` starts the fluent interface for building a [`FieldsMatch`](FieldsMatch).
-Adding a condition through methods on the `IncompleteFieldsMatch` yields a `FieldsMatch`, which is an [`SObjectPredicate`](SObjectPredicate).
+`IncompleteMatchFields` starts the fluent interface for building a [`MatchFields`](MatchFields).
+Adding a condition through methods on the `IncompleteMatchFields` yields a `MatchFields`, which is an [`SObjectPredicate`](SObjectPredicate).
 The process can be continued to add more field conditions.

 ## equals (alias eq)